rk-izak/DATA72000-IBE/models/README.md

 - **`Step 3: Structure Reasoning`**: Model implements a step-by-step reasoning structure with adapted reasoning modules imbued in the steps.
 - **`Step 4: Task Reasoning`**: The model uses previously developed reasoning structure to solve the task and produce the final answer/output.

 It is worth noting that `"Step 0"` was not in the original `Self-Discover` paper and was introduced into this project to further help the LLMs when dealing with, often complex and novel to them, epistemic notions.
 Similarly, `EXP` and `COH` modules were other additions to the framework.
+Moreover, all LLMs used within had their `temperature to 0` for reproducibility.

 For more information regarding more in-depth overview, prompts used, and structure, please refer to the main `report.pdf`, the original `Self-Discover` paper, or the `sda.py` source file.